ardetrick/ory-hydra-refrence-java/README.md

 This is an _unofficial_ reference implementation of the User Login and Consent flow of an [Ory Hydra](https://github.com/ory) OAuth 2.0 server written in Java with SpringBoot.
 This project demos some key features/flows/integrations and the of OAuth 2.0 Authorization Code Grant flow.
-It is mean to be a foundation for production implementations but it is not an exhaustive implementation nor is guaranteed to be secure, bug free, fully tested, or production ready.
+It is mean to be a foundation for production implementations, but it is not an exhaustive implementation nor is guaranteed to be secure, bug free, fully tested, or production ready.

 Similar reference implementations can be found on the [Getting Started](https://www.ory.sh/docs/getting-started/overview)